 October 30th: New project!
 An approximation to social cohesion in European societies through network science (Una aproximación a la cohesión social en sociedades europeas desde la ciencia de redes; Spanish Ministry of Education, Europa Investigación 2019; EIN2019-102971).
 Principal Investigator: Miranda J. Lubbers.
 2019-2021.

 March, 7-8, 2019: I´ve participated in the Interdisciplinary workshop: How Qualitative Social Network Analysis Can Offer New Opportunities in Migration Research, organized by Dr. Janine Dahinden and Dr. Louise Ryan.
 7 – 8 March 2019, University of Neuchâtel, Switzerland.
-There, I presented the paper "Local and transnational embedding processes of migrants: A spatiotemporal network perspective"
+Close to the beautiful lake of Neuchatel, I presented the paper "Local and transnational embedding processes of migrants: A spatiotemporal network perspective"